 - Uterine or Cervical Causes

 Risk factors for Female Infertility:

 Understanding the Biological Clock

 Do You Know What Time It Is?

 A woman has the MOST eggs she will ever have when she is in her mother's uterus at about 20 weeks of pregnancy. (i.e. roughly 20 weeks before she is even born).
-There are approximately a total of seven million immature eggs at this time.
+There is approximately a total of seven million immature eggs at this time.
 The eggs are continuously being lost from that point on, even though there is no menses.
-The number of eggs a woman has at birth then is approximately two million.
-By the time a woman has her first menstrual cycle, on average at age 11-12 years, she has lost approximately 75% or more of the total number of eggs she started with leaving an estimated 400, 000 eggs total in the ovaries.
+The number of eggs a woman has at birth will have reduced to approximately two million.
+By the time a woman has her first menstrual cycle, on average at age 11-12 years, she has lost approximately 75% or more of the total number of eggs she started with leaving an estimated 400,000 eggs in the ovaries.
 From that point on, every menstrual cycle, if the cycles are regular, the woman produces a group of early eggs referred to as a cohort of antral follicles.
 This is the number of follicles that have potential to grow and ovulate in any one menstrual cycle.
-Typically, of course, only one from the cohort does gown and ovulate.
+Typically, of course, only one from the cohort does grow and ovulate.
 The rest die off.

 There is a certain number in this cohort of antral follicles each month.
 A woman of young age will have a larger number in the cohort than an older woman.
 The number of antral follicles in this cohort is relatively stable from month-to-month and does not fluctuate substantially.
 However, over a period of several months or a year, the number of follicles in the cohort can be expected to decrease.
 That is to say, over time, the number of follicles/eggs in the cohort will decrease.
 This decrease is the "biologic clock', also referred to as " ovarian aging ".
 It is inevitable that the number of follicles will decrease with time, one cannot change this from happening.